 To explore the syllabus lists themselves and understand the full scope of the repertoire offered, remember to download the syllabus booklet here.

 One of the most exciting things as a teacher is to see a student get their new book and have an excited curiosity to delve into its contents.
 So a frustration I have often felt with exam books is that they have too few pieces within, and that they segregate them onto different lists in a way that can discourage exploring further than one piece per list.

 It’s therefore a real joy to find 12 varied pieces here, presented in chronological order, but without being divided into lists to choose just one piece from.

 I have previously argued that the problem with this approach is that students can pick an unbalanced programme.
-However, now that ABRSM have reorganised their syllabus so that candidates can progress all the way up to Grade 5 without learning anything written before the twentieth century, it is a moot point.
-And of the two boards, TCL’s selections across all six of these grades are significantly more appealing in my opinion.
+However, now that ABRSM have also reorganised their syllabus so that candidates can progress all the way up to Grade 5 without learning anything written before the twentieth century, it is a moot point.
+And of the two boards, TCL’s selections across all six of these grades are perhaps more appealing.

 What impresses most is the well-rounded mix of the core pedagogic classics (within TCL’s standard books up to Grade 5 there are pieces by Türk, Haydn, Kuhlau, Diabelli, Couperin, Burgmüller, Schumann, Tchaikovsky, Gedicke, Bartók and many more) and more up-to-date pieces such as a great arrangement of Leiber and Stroller’s Hound Dog, and recent compositions from such outstanding collections as Melody Bober’s stunning Solo Xtreme books (reviewed here) and Nikki Iles’ Tales for Alice (reviewed here).